برجاء الإنتظار ...

 The neurotoxicity of vincristine sulphate may be additive with that of isoniazid and other drugs acting on the nervous system.

-Caution should be exercised in patients concurrently taking drugs known to inhibit/induce drug metabolism by hepatic cytochrome P450 isoenzymes in the CYP 3A subfamily, or in patients with hepatic dysfunction.
-Concurrent administration of vincristine sulphate with itraconazole or fluconazole (known inhibitor of the metabolic pathway) have been reported to cause an earlier onset and/or an increased severity of neuromuscular side-effects (see section 4.8), inducers like St. John’s wort should be given cautiously.
-This interaction is presumed to be related to inhibition of the metabolism of vincristine.
+Caution should be exercised in patients concurrently taking drugs known to inhibit/induce drug metabolism by hepatic cytochrome P450 isoenzymes in the CYP 3A subfamily, or in patients with hepatic dysfunction (see section 4.2).
+Inhibitors like ketoconazole and inducers like St. John’s wort should be given cautiously.
+This interaction is presumed to be related to inhibition of the metabolism of vincristine sulphate.

-When vincristine sulphate is used in combination with L-asparaginase, it should be given 12 to 24 hours before administration of the enzyme in order to minimise toxicity, since administering L-asparaginase first may reduce hepatic clearance of vincristine.
+When vincristine sulphate is used in combination with L-asparaginase, it should be given 12 to 24 hours before administration of the enzyme in order to minimise toxicity, since administering L-asparaginase first may reduce hepatic clearance of vincristine sulphate.

 Women of childbearing potential/Contraception in males and females